The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 30 May 2022

 About: Insects belonging to this species are among the largest shieldbugs found in Great Britain.
-They can be encountered across the length and breadth of the country, although records from northern Scotland are comparatively few in number.
+They may be encountered across the length and breadth of the country, although records from northern Scotland are comparatively few in number.
 In addition to hawthorn, larval food-plants include oaks, hazel, and birches.

 Cow-wheat shieldbug (Adomerus biguttatus)